Demidovalera/TOUR1/README.md

-# Project 1 for College
+# Project 1 for university
 project